 Climate finance Climate Investment Funds (CIF)

-Their goal is to finance transformative action for climate change mitigation and adaptation in developing countries and emerging economies.
+The purpose of CIF is to finance comprehensive measures for climate change mitigation and adaptation in developing and emerging economies.
 Financing gaps are to be closed and innovative solutions piloted.
-The CIF is the only multilateral climate fund that exclusively employs multilateral development banks as implementing organisations.
+Unlike other climate funds, CIF works exclusively with multilateral development banks as implementing partners.

-The CIF comprises two funds: the Clean Technology Fund (External link) (CTF) and the Strategic Climate Fund (External link) (SCF).
+CIF comprises two funds: the Clean Technology Fund (CTF) (External link) and the Strategic Climate Fund (SCF) (External link).

 Clean Technology Fund (CTF)